Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Prints all the groups the current user is part of.

 Task 4.
 New owner (3-new owner)
 Changing the owner of file 'hello' to user 'betty'

+Task 5.
+Empty!
+(4-empty)
+Create an empty file 'hello'